Theological commitments

 We believe that Jesus of Nazareth is the eternal Son of God, fully divine and fully human, who entered creation in the flesh, was born of a virgin, lived a sinless life, taught with the authority of God himself, performed miracles attesting to his identity, was crucified under Pontius Pilate, was raised bodily from the dead on the third day, ascended to the right hand of the Father, and will come again in glory.

-The work of Jesus, his death on the cross, is the heart of the gospel.
-In his death, Jesus bore the judgment that rightly falls on human sin.
-He stood in our place.
-He absorbed, in himself, the consequences of the rupture between humanity and God, and in doing so made reconciliation possible.
-This is what the church has historically called atonement: the act by which God, in Christ, dealt with sin and opened the way for human beings to be restored to relationship with him.
-There are multiple biblical images for this, substitution, redemption, reconciliation, propitiation, and the church has rightly refused to flatten them into one.
-Taken together, they describe the most astonishing event in the history of the cosmos.
+The cross is the heart of the gospel.
+On the cross, Jesus took on himself the judgment that should have fallen on human sin, standing in our place and absorbing the consequences of the rupture between humanity and God, and through that act he made reconciliation possible.
+The church has called this atonement: God himself, in Christ, dealing with sin and opening the way for human beings to be restored to relationship with him.
+The Bible uses many images to describe what happened (substitution, ransom, reconciliation, sacrifice), and the church has wisely held them together rather than collapse them into one.
+Taken together, those images describe the most astonishing event in the history of the cosmos.

 05 Salvation by Grace Through Faith